 competitively in the summer of 2003, I was a bit nervous before contests, but with experience I learned to totally tune out

 TO ANY PREVIOUS WING BOWL COMPETITIORS and XVII (2009), WHICH WAS NOT OPEN TO "PROS?"
-I really don't
+I really don't give it much

 in gossipy nonsense.
 That's a total waste of time.

 34. AS A COMPETITIVE EATER, WHAT DO YOU CONSIDER TO BE YOUR GREATEST STRENGTH?
 I think

 perhaps my greatest strength is the ability to accurately pace myself and make adjustments throughout the contest.
 On the